 Self Inspection (SI) from Sydney Branch provides a limited procedural assurance to the Branch.
-The locally appointed Self Inspection Checker conducts the monthly tests and reports to the SI team in Sydney Planning Department monthly.
+The locally appointed Self Inspection Checker conducts the monthly tests and reports to the SI team in Sydney Planning Department at the beginning of the month following the month in which the applicable test was conducted.
 The matters raised by SI are discussed and actioned by the Branch as soon as practicable but not later than a month after identification of any risks (non-compliance of policies and procedures and/or any process gaps/weaknesses).
 All SI findings are reported monthly to local management and to the Parent Bank on a quarterly basis.